home-assistant/home-assistant.io/source/_integrations/fujitsu_fglair.markdown

 ha_platforms:
   - climate
 ha_iot_class: "Cloud Polling"
+ha_quality_scale: gold
 ---

-The {{ page.title }} {% term integration %} provides support for Fujitsu heat pumps that use the Ayla IoT platform (if you are using the FGLair mobile application to control your heat pump, this integration is for you).
+The {{ page.title }} {% term integration %} provides support for Fujitsu heat pumps and air conditioners that use the FGLair app.
 You can check [this link](https://www.fujitsu-general.com/global/support/faq/airstage-mobile/0127.html) to know which app to use for your heat pump.

 ## Prerequisite